hackbg/fadroma/README.md

 or help yourself to the [contribution guidelines](CONTRIBUTING.md).

+---

+**A portable development environment** improves the accessibility and reliability of interacting with WASM-based blockchains.

+**A toolkit of reusable smart contract primitives** makes it easier to build and deploy smart contracts, thus advancing the technological state of the WASM blockchain ecosystem, and thus its economic viability.

+---

 ```
 "The reasonable man adapts himself to the world;
  the unreasonable one persists in trying to adapt the world to himself.